The metal-insulator transition in disordered solids: How theoretical prejudices influence its characterization. A critical review of analyses of experimental data: Criteria for detecting the MIT

-An alternative to considering $\mbox{d} \rho / \mbox{d} T$ at $T_{\rm lea}$ is to detect the MIT by quantitatively analyzing measurements in some low-temperature range in terms of a microscopic theory: Starting with a theory-based ansatz for $\sigma(T)$ with adjustable parameters, one determines the value of the control parameter at which this equation ceases to be valid.
+An alternative to considering $\mbox{d} \rho / \mbox{d} T$ at $T_{\rm lea}$ is to detect the MIT by quantitatively analyzing measurements in some low-temperature range in terms of a microscopic theory: Starting from a theory-based ansatz for $\sigma(T)$ with adjustable parameters, one determines the value of the control parameter at which this equation ceases to be valid.
 Ideally, such an analysis should be performed for both sides of the MIT.
 In this subsection, we focus on the metallic side.
-For the corresponding consideration of the insulating region, see Subsect.\ II.D.
+For the corresponding consideration of the non-metallic region see Subsection 2.4.

 Considering metallic conduction, augmented power laws,